QuickBooks HelpQuickBooksHelpIntuit

 Mailchimp's European data export compliance

-In addition, Mailchimp contractually commits to transfer and process all of its users’ European data in compliance with the Standard Contractual Clauses (the “SCCs”), which continue to give our users’ the ability to lawfully transfer data subject to the European data protection law (including the GDPR) outside of Europe to Mailchimp in the United States.
+In addition, should the Data Privacy Framework be invalidated, Mailchimp contractually commits to transfer and process all of its customers’ European data in compliance with the Standard Contractual Clauses (the “SCCs”), which continue to give our customers the ability to lawfully transfer data that is subject to applicable data protection laws (including the GDPR) outside of Europe to Mailchimp in the United States.
 The SCCs automatically apply in accordance with Mailchimp's Data Processing Addendum.

 More information about data transfers

-We know that some of our users may have questions about data transfer compliance, including the impact of the 2020 CJEU’s ruling regarding data transfers and the European Commission’s adoption of the new SCCs on June 4, 2021.
+We know that our customers may have questions about data transfer compliance, including the impact of the 2020 CJEU’s ruling regarding data transfers and the European Commission’s adoption of the new SCCs on June 4, 2021.
 In this section, we'll provide some common questions and answers.

 Does Mailchimp transfer data outside of Europe?
 If so, to which countries?